Case study: Eli, Dad with ADHD

 In the first stage of the coaching process, Eli was asked to fill out an ADHD symptoms questionnaire, which helped him understand how a deficit in executive functions – the ability to inhibit responses in order to complete tasks – impaired his relationships with family members.

 The second stage involved meetings with his wife, who also needed support and guidance.
+Together, they made a plan to share chores and structure family routines.

 As Eli became more confident about his parenting, he began to enjoy being a dad, and instead of waiting to be asked to “help out”, became proactive and turned his thoughts toward his family’s needs, rather than his own needs.
 He internalized coaching skills such as “active listening”, accountability and self management.